 The third sphere of action involves communities.
 Everyone belongs to several, all of which will play a role in accelerating the shift towards human-centric health and well-being.
-As we propose structural changes, their support is vital.
-These changes will engage families, work teams, neighbourhoods, and other physical and virtual social connections.
+These changes will engage families, work teams, neighbourhoods and other physical and virtual social connections.

 We can look to a future of healthcare in which maintaining and promoting people’s general well-being is a more prominent aim for society.